Jesuscorrea10/Data_projects_TripleTen/shopify/README.md

 # File Title: Shopify.pbix

-This was my 6th project that I worked on in the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase what I have learned for Power BI.
+This project was part of my sprint 6  in the TripleTen Business Intelligence Analytics Program.
+It was a solo project where I got to demonstrate what I've learned about using Power BI.

 ### Table of Contents
 | File Number | Title | Description |